We are a Transdisciplinary Research Consortium

 Senior Postdoctoral Researcher

-Dr Alexandra Revez: Senior Post Doctoral Researcher with Imagining2050 (2018-2020).
+Dr Alexandra Revez: Alexandra is a Senior Post Doctoral Researcher with Imagining2050 (2018-2021).
 Her work has concentrated on key public participation issues linked to environmental, disaster management and social care policy.
 This has involved collaborative engagements among communities to re-imagine local services, give voice to different community groups and address the diverse range of needs and expectations from specific socio-demographic and economic backgrounds.
-Previous research has included: ENTRUST (2015-2018) focused on exploring the social dimensions of the energy system across different European communities, the 3-Cities (2013-2015) focused on collaborative evaluation and development of community services in urban neighbourhoods, for people with disabilities, older people and children, and ANDROID (2012-2015) concerned with promoting interdisciplinarity in disaster research in a European context.
+Previous research has included: ENTRUST (2015-2018) focused on exploring the social dimensions of the energy system across different European communities, the 3-Cities (2013-2015) focused on collaborative evaluation and development of community services in urban neighbourhoods, for people with disabilities, older people and children, ANDROID (2012-2015) concerned with promoting interdisciplinarity in disaster research in a European context and Community Participation in Flood management in Ireland (2009-2014) focused on assessing community capacities and vulnerabilities to address flooding in urban and rural areas in Ireland.